History: The Struggle for Liberty

 This is what we have to worry about: I think in the modern world this welfare state has another aspect to it that Paul Gottfried talks about.
 (I mentioned Gottfried’s two books, After Liberalism and his more recent book Multiculturalism and the Politics of Guilt.)21 The welfare state is a managerial state, a therapeutic state, and a state that is concerned with a radical redo of the values and traditions of society.
 What’s more obvious than that, I don’t know.

 One small example: there was once on the Alabama license plates some phrase to the effect that Alabama was “the heart of Dixie.”
 Now it’s virtually disappeared.
 This is a very small example obviously, but why are they doing something like this?
 “Dixie” is now taboo because of a state diktat, and in years to come it’s going to get worse and worse.
-That’s one aspect of the state’s having an agenda to root out certain traditions and values in society: for instance, identification with the south, with southerners, and to substitute others.
-This is the managerial, bureaucratic, therapeutic state that Paul Gottfried talks about and that state lends itself legitimacy through the welfare state by buying off more and more constituencies.
+That’s one aspect of the state’s having an agenda to root out certain traditions and values in society: for instance, identification with the South, with Southerners, and to substitute others.
+This is the managerial, bureaucratic, therapeutic state that Paul Gottfried talks about, and that state lends itself legitimacy through the welfare state by buying off more and more constituencies.

 You might say it started with the agricultural program that favored the South under Roosevelt.
 The program bought off the Southern cotton growers, and hog growers, and corn growers, in this way orienting them in the direction of Washington.
 Whereas these groups had been very suspicious of Washington before, now every group in America that’s worth pandering to gets benefits and feels that it has a stake in the modern welfare and warfare state.

 What could possibly represent an end to this?
 How could this end?
-I don’t see that welfare state is going to come to an end by itself.
+I don’t see that the welfare state is going to come to an end by itself.
 What I see is this: it becomes more and more intractable as we approach the crisis of the welfare state.
 Then, the politicians, the people in control of the system, will do what has already been suggested by politicians in Europe, including in Germany.
 What is suggested is to bring in young taxpayers to support the old pensions and medical care for the retired older, retired nontaxpayers.
 Where are these young taxpayers to come from?
 The Europeans don’t seem to be—I don’t know if they’ve forgotten how to do it—very interested in having kids.
 (In America, the white population does not replace itself.)
 So, where are these new taxpayers to come from?

 The answer suggested by those who run the welfare state is in the Third World.
 That is, open up the borders to immigration so we can get these new workers, and we can tax them.
 Of course, they’re going to get old after a while and they’re probably going to have fewer kids, but that’s going to be way in the distance, and the politicians who are worried about it now will be long since gone.
 They don’t have to worry about what’s going to happen down the road.
-This is typical of politics, and implied necessarily in the logic of democratic politics.
-Today’s politicians don’t have to worry what happens down the road.
+This is typical of politics and implied necessarily in the logic of democratic politics.
+Today’s politicians don’t have to worry about what happens down the road.

 What will have happened in the meantime is that they will have destroyed the identity, first of all, of the European nations.
 There’s no such thing, as far as I can see, as a France that’s one-third Muslim or an Italy that’s one-third Muslim.
 There’s a Italian state, but there’s no such thing as an Italian identity that is one-third Muslim or more, for that matter.
 So, they’ll destroy the identity of the European peoples.
 Eventually, also, this will happen to the American people, although we have some leeway in our country.)
 I don’t think anybody could have predicted that.
 That’s one thing the German liberals certainly never thought of, that it would come to that.
-That in order to salvage this never ending system of welfare—one welfare program after another, more and more debt, more and more taxes—they would have to simply destroy the historical identity of the countries.
+That in order to salvage this never-ending system of welfare—one welfare program after another, more and more debt, more and more taxes—they would have to simply destroy the historical identity of the countries.

 Is this pessimistic?
 Well, it’s kind of pessimistic, you might say, but I’m not just pessimistic.
 By my contract with the Mises Institute, I cannot be just pessimistic, so there has to be hope.

 (By the way, before I forget, if you want to know what I really think is going to happen, there’s a novel by Ira Levin called This Perfect Day.22 There’s a rather brilliant review, as it happens, of this novel on Lew Rockwell’s website in the archives.
 It’s under my name.23 Ira Levin wrote Rosemary’s Baby, The Stepford Wives, The Boys from Brazil, A Kiss Before Dying, and Deathtrap.
 He wrote this This Perfect Day while he was attending Objectivist lectures in New York.
 This is really quite a libertarian work and it’s a futuristic work.
 It’s a glimpse into the future, and when it was in paperback and easily available, I gave out a lot of copies.
 I’ve never come across any libertarian who didn’t at least try to read it in one sitting.
 You know, maybe at three in the morning, it got too late and you had to finish it the next morning.
 But look at the book.
-It gives you an idea what I think eventually might happen.)
+It gives you an idea of what I think eventually might happen.)

 The Failure of Constitutionalism